LeoSaucedo/rikka-bot/README.md

 - `;clever (text)` - Returns the cleverbot response to the given text.
 - `;gizoogle (text)` - Yranslates a given text with gizoogle.
 - `;translate (text)` - Translates the specified text to English.
+- `;suggest (suggestion)` - Adds a completely anonymous suggestion to better the bot.

 ##### Fun Commands
 - `;insult (user)` - Sends a random insult to the given user.